 This explainer was created to accompany other electricity-related explainers; it includes definitions of some of the central terms related to the electric grid and the power industry.
-Check out “Electrification 101” for an overview of how transitioning from fossil fuels to electricity can reduce emissions, and “US Electricity Markets 101” to learn about how electricity is sold and purchased in the United States.

 The Electric Grid